||alpha antagonist; vasodilator

 - urine output

-- May be administered by IV infusion or IV direct by an approved nurse in CCTC.
+- May be administered IV direct or by IV infusion by a nurse in Adult Critical Care.

 - Patient requires placement of an arterial line to monitor BP.